Primes with a missing digit: distribution in arithmetic progressions and an application in sieve theory: Introduction

-the set of non-negative integers without the digit $a_0$ in their $b$-adic expansion.
-For any $k\in \mathbb{N}$, the cardinality of the set $\mathcal{A}\cap [1, b^k)$ is $\approx (b-1)^k$.
-If we set $X=b^k$, then we see that there are $\approx X^{\zeta}$ elements in $\mathcal{A}$ less than $X$, where\footnote{Note that $\zeta \rightarrow 1$ as $b\rightarrow \infty$.
-We shall have many occasions to use this fact in the paper, which we do so without further comment.} This reveals that $\mathcal{A}$ is a "sparse set".
+This reveals that $\mathcal{A}$ is a ``sparse set''.
 It is often the case that sparseness is one of the obstacles in analytic number theory.
 However, the set $\mathcal{A}$ admits some interesting structure in the sense that its Fourier transform has an explicit description, which is often small in size.
 There has been a considerable amount of work (see Dartyge-Mauduit \cite{darmau, darmau2}, Erd\H{o}s-Mauduit-S\'ark\"ozy \cite{erdmausar, erdmausar2}, Konyagin \cite{kon}, Maynard \cite{May, May1, May2}, Pratt \cite{Pratt}) in this direction by exploiting the Fourier structure of the set $\mathcal{A}$.

+\begin{remark} Note that $\zeta \rightarrow 1$ as $b\rightarrow \infty$.
+We shall have many occasions to use this fact in the paper, and we do so without further comment. \end{remark}

 It is a natural question to ask if the set $\mathcal{A}$ contains infinitely many primes.
 We expect the answer to be affirmative.
-In his celebrated paper \cite{May1}, Maynard showed that for any $X>b\geq 10$, the relation
+In his celebrated paper \cite{May1}, Maynard showed that the set $\mathcal{A}$ contains infinitely many primes for any base $b\geq 10$.
+Moreover, for a large base, say $b\geq 2\times 10^6$, he established an asymptotic formula (see \cite[Theorem 2.5]{May} or \cite[Theorem 1.1]{May2}).